mlf-core/mlf-core/docs/tutorial.rst

 .. figure:: images/mlf_core_overview.png
    :alt: mlf-core overview

-   An overview of the mlf-core project.
+   An overview of the mlf-core ecosystem.

 This tutorial will primarily focus on the mlf-core Python package since it is the part that users will knowingly use the most.
 Additionally, mlf-core makes heavy use of `Conda <https://docs.conda.io/en/latest/>`_, `Docker <https://www.docker.com/>`_, Github_ and `Github Actions <https://github.com/features/actions>`_.
+To follow the tutorial you should also have Conda, Docker and `nvidia-docker <https://github.com/NVIDIA/nvidia-docker>`_ installed and tested.
+Please follow the respective installation instructions found on the tools' websites.
 We **strongly** suggest that you look for tutorials on Youtube or your favorite search engine to get comfortable with these technologies before proceeding further.
 Whenever we use more advanced features of these tools we will explain them.
 Therefore you don't need to be an expert, but a good overview is helpful.